 - Equals to: it will match the exact URL given. it will not match any additional details at the beginning or end of the url.

 - Begins with: it will match your URLs with or without additional parameters.
 Basically, it is broader in the way it is matching URLs.

 For example: /thank-you

 Matches: /thank-you?id=1%user=54 or /thank-you?status=true

-- Regular expression (regex): It will matches urls with a regular expression.
-This is an advanced url parameter selection.
+- A regular expression (regex): It will matches URLs with a regular expression.
+This is an advanced URL parameter selection.
 Please read this article to find out more.

 For example: /thank-you?id=(news|contact)

 Tip: Use this regex generator to concatenates large amounts of data with pipes and escape character expressions.
 It will return those values as a regular expression.

 In the example below, we make the assumption that every completed “contact us” form brings a $10 value to the business.